-Today we are going to look at an evaluation process you and your hotel must take to see if your PMS and booking engine are truly right for you.
+Today we are going to look at an evaluation process you and your hotel must take to see if your PMS and hotel booking platform are truly right for you.
 We’ll dive into three specific categories: distribution, mobile usage, and general usage.
 Yes, there are more criteria, but for the sake of simplicity, we are focusing on just three.

 The tried and true email marketing; it’s been the reigning king of hotel marketing for quite some time and, while it is losing points to other channels, it’s still the #1 thing all hotels should be doing and doing well.
 This means you have to have a seamless integration between your PMS and your email systems.
 Are you sending out the right messages to your previous and potential guests based on their booking behavior?
 Does your email speak to your guest by name, reference their previous stays, and connect with them on a personal level?
-If not, start by listening to Episode 59 of the Fuel Hotel Marketing Podcast where we cover email personalization.

 If you have found that your technology can’t utilize the personalization expected from today’s guests, then you need to take a long hard look at your booking platforms.
 Ask yourself this, “If personalized emails result in a 30% increase in open rates and a 10% increase in click rates, how will this impact my revenue?
-Will this increase offset my cost and time of making a PMS or booking engine change?”
+Will this increase offset my cost and time of making a PMS or hotel booking engine change?”

 You’re probably already running various paid search campaigns on Google, Bing, and other platforms.
 But, have you considered how a booking engine impacts your ROAS?
 Did you know that if your specials or rates are on a different domain, such as bookingengine.com/propertyID/booking you’re going to run into issues sending customers to the ideal landing page from your existing campaigns?
 While Google does allow you to send traffic to any domain, all traffic from one campaign must go to one URL and your display URL must always match your target URL.
 This means that while your ad to your booking engine will very likely not have your property name in the link.
 Using the example below you can see what a potential guest would see, which would you prefer?